 How to manage nutgrass organically

-- South African work has shown that yellow nutgrass could be controlled to varying degrees by the allelopathic characteristics of https://www.farmersweekly.co.za/agri-technology/farming-for-tomorrow/allelopathy-test-results/
+- South African work has shown that yellow nutgrass could be controlled to varying degrees by the allelopathic characteristics of ryegrass.
+This means that if you overseed turf with a high endophyte perennial ryegrass it will help counter this problem weed.

-- Simply sprinkle sugar over your entire lawn and give it a light watering to encourage it into the soil, where it’ll eat away at the nutgrass (but leave everything else alone).
+- Simply sprinkle sugar over your entire lawn and give it a light watering to wash it into the soil.
+Then let it work its magic.
+The sugar eats away the nutgrass (but leaves everything else alone).
 It’s best to do this process three or four times during spring to make sure you get any new growth or hardy plants that survived the first couple of hits.
 You can use granulated or powdered sugar sprinkled lightly over your lawn or a molasses spray.
-(Mix molasses at a rate of 450 mL to 40L of water in a backpack or manual sprayer.) https://www.gardeningknowhow.com/special/organic/using-sugar-to-kill-weeds.htm
+(Mix molasses at a rate of 450 mL to 40L of water in a backpack or manual sprayer.)

 - Maintain a thick healthy cover of healthy grass and maintain this at a higher height of cut than usual.
 The shade will prevent the nutgrass from germinating.

-When is the best time to treat grass?
+When is the best time to treat grass for nutgrass or nutsedge?

-To achieve optimal results, treat your lawn in the late spring or early summer right after the nutsedge nutlets first sprout; when nutsedge is still young, it’s much easier to kill.
+To get the best results, treat your lawn in the late spring or early summer right after the nutsedge nutlets first sprout.
+This is because it’s much easier to kill when it’s still young.
+Very young plants can be hand weeded or you can use a hoe before they have five to six leaves.

 The information is provided by Gilba Solutions Pty Ltd and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information.